Travelling to Japan? A JR Pass might not be what you’re looking for, read on to find out!

 2) Ordinary Car Vs Green Car

 Green Car basically means more premium and spacious seats, which are usually available on the Shinkansen (bullet train) and Tokkyū (limited express) trains.
-Kind of like first-class seats on flights.
+Kind of like first-class seats on flights!

-Honestly the Ordinary cars are already quite spacious and comfy but if you’re holding on to an Ordinary Car Japan Rail Pass and would like to experience the Green Car, you can pay a top-up fee at the JR counters for a single upgrade too.
+Honestly, the Ordinary cars are already quite spacious and comfy but if you’re holding on to an Ordinary Car Japan Rail Pass and would like to experience the Green Car, you can pay a top-up fee at the JR counters for a single upgrade too.

-1) I’m travelling from Tokyo – Osaka/Kyoto – Tokyo and nothing else in between.
+3) I’m travelling from Tokyo – Osaka/Kyoto – Tokyo and nothing else in between.
 Is it still worth getting a Whole Japan JR Pass?

 Sunrise Izumo train from Osaka to Tokyo - JR Pass Guide

-2) Does the JR Pass cover the ride from Narita Airport to Tokyo Station/Kansai Airport to Osaka station?
+4) Does the JR Pass cover the ride from Narita Airport to Tokyo Station/Kansai Airport to Osaka station?

 From Kansai (KIX), both the Kansai Airport Rapid Service (65 minutes to Osaka Station) and the Limited Express Haruka (50 minutes to Shin-Osaka) are covered by the JR Pass.
 If you’re travelling to/from the airport without your JR pass, pre-book the Nankai Line Airport Express instead.
-It only takes 35 minutes from Namba station and costs ~S$11 on Klook.
+It only takes 35 minutes from Namba station and costs ~S$12.50 on Klook.

-3) Should I begin my trip from Tokyo or Osaka?
+5) Should I begin my trip from Tokyo or Osaka?

 For me, the biggest deciding factor was whether I’m there for USJ in Osaka or the Tokyo Disney Parks.
 Since these parks take up an entire day and you won’t be using the JR Pass that day, it makes sense to activate the pass later when you’re leaving the city because these train rides will cost more.